A Few Core Technologies - Many Products

 Great Footwear Brands Needs Protection From Imitations And Copies

-We obtain one or more utility patents on all Insolia Products and Technologies that we bring to market.
-We currently hold 34 Utility Patents in the United States, including their international counterparts in Europe, China, Japan, and other markets.
-Another eight utility patents are pending and in the acceptance process.
+We obtain one or more utility patents on all Insolia Products and Technologies we bring to market.
+We currently hold 31 Utility Patents in the United States, including their international counterparts in Europe, China, Japan, and other markets.
+Another seven utility patents are pending and in the acceptance process.

 Our customers have entered into an Intellectual Property License and Supply & Distribution Agreement that covers their use of any Insolia Product Technologies.

-Insolia Flex and Flex Plus Enhance Forefoot Flexibility and result in Natural, Dynamic Arch Support
+Insolia Flex, Flex Plus and Flex Max Enhance Forefoot Flexibility and result in Natural, Dynamic Arch Support

-HBN’s Insolia Flex and Flex Plus technologies deliver the following benefits to consumers in walking or flat shoes:
+HBN’s Insolia Flex, Flex Plus, and Flex Max technologies deliver the following benefits to consumers in walking or flat shoes:

 • Enhanced Forefoot Flexibility